 For a short biographical statement about each staff member, scroll to the end of the list or click on the name of each person to go directly to their information.

-Mr. Thomas Y. (Ty) Crowe, II, is the Director of Pastoral Care.
+Mr. Thomas Y. (Ty) Crowe, II, is the Director of Spiritual Care and Chaplaincy.
 He is an ordained teacher in the Shadhiliyya Sufi Order, and is a certified ACPE Supervisor.
-Prior to coming to Johns Hopkins Hospital, Ty served as Coordinator of Clinical Pastoral Education at Sutter Medical Center, in Sacramento, California, for four years and was a part-time chaplain for the Sutter Center for Psychiatry.
+Prior to coming to The Johns Hopkins Hospital, Ty served as Coordinator of Clinical Pastoral Education at Sutter Medical Center, in Sacramento, California, for four years and was a part-time chaplain for the Sutter Center for Psychiatry.
 He has supervised CPE students at Baptist Health in Jacksonville, Florida; at Vitas Hospice in Ormond Beach, Florida; and at Tallahassee Memorial in Tallahassee.
 Ty has a particular interest in chaplaincy research and quality improvement.

 The Rev. Christopher V. Brown, an ordained Baptist minister and member of the National Baptist Convention USA, is the Manager of the Clinical Pastoral Education program.
 Christopher served as an associate congregational pastor for a decade before becoming an ACPE supervisor.
 Prior to coming to Johns Hopkins he was a trauma chaplain at Atlanta Medical Center and Coordinator of CPE at the Hospital of the University of Pennsylvania.
 He holds a bachelor's degree in history from Alabama State University, and a master of divinity from Morehouse School of Religion's Interdenominational Theological Center in Atlanta.